Ben Blackwell: Cass records

 Beginning in 2003 with money given to him by his mother, Blackwell has put out over 50 releases on his Cass Records imprint.
 Instead of signing artists, he makes one-time deals to release their songs as singles.
 His label received some fame with the release of the song "Who's to Say..." from the country-rock band Blanche.
 Through his label he has also released records from such artists as The Mooney Suzuki, The Waxwings, The Trachtenburg Family Slide Show Players, The Sights, The Muldoons, Kelley Stoltz, Dan Sartain, Turbo Fruits, Cheap Time, The Go, the Black Lips and many others.

 In 2007, Blackwell was selected by Crain's Detroit Business magazine as one of their "Twenty in Their 20s", a yearly designation given to twenty emerging entrepreneurs in southeastern Michigan.
 Blackwell was selected because of his work with his Cass Records label and was recognized for his commitment to the 7-inch vinyl format.

 Solo career

 In November 2010, Blackwell self-released his debut solo album "I Remember When All This Was Trees" on his Cass Records imprint.
 Blackwell wrote, recorded and performed all the music on the album.

 In March 2011 Blackwell participated in Esquire magazine's annual songwriting challenge along with Dierks Bentley, Dhani Harrison, Raphael Saadiq and Brendan Benson.
 Each performer was asked to write a song using the lyric "Last night in Detroit" and Blackwell's song "Bury My Body at Elmwood" is based around Elmwood Cemetery on the east side of Detroit.

 Writing

-Blackwell has written content for many magazines including Creem Magazine Online, Careless Talk Costs Lives, the Metro Times, Chunklet Magazine, Ugly Things, Arthur, Plan B and others.
+Blackwell has written for many magazines including Creem Magazine Online, Careless Talk Costs Lives, the Metro Times, Chunklet Magazine, Ugly Things, Arthur, Plan B and others.

 Blackwell has also contributed work to the following books: